Eugeo101/Simple-Perception-Stack-for-Self-Driving-Cars/README.md

 sudo apt install python3-tqdm

 ```

+## YOLOv3 Wieghts
+please download the weights of YOLOv3-416 and add it into Yolo folder

+# Running the code
-You Add The Input video to the project folder and then run one these lines in terminal
+Add The Input video to the project folder and then run one these lines in terminal
 ## No Debugging
 ```bash
 bash perception.sh input_video.mp4 ouput_video.mp4 yolo debug_mode=0